 Through 2025 | Mise-en-scène: Commemorative Toile (1992-93)

-Currently on view at the Art Institute's Contemporary Art Gallery is ACT Professor Green's Renée Green’s installation that evokes the material and social histories of the trans-Atlantic slave trade, while serving as a pivotal example of the artist’s conceptual and iterative approach to installation.
+Currently on view at the Art Institute's Contemporary Art Gallery is ACT Professor Renée Green’s installation that evokes the material and social histories of the trans-Atlantic slave trade, while serving as a pivotal example of the artist’s conceptual and iterative approach to installation.
 Accessioned by the Art Institute in 2020.

 More information